zahir-patel/SpinWheelX/CONTRIBUTING.md

 ## Communication
 - Be respectful and constructive
 - For major changes, open an issue first to discuss

+---

+## Code of Conduct
+Please be respectful and inclusive.
+Harassment or discrimination of any kind will not be tolerated.
+See the [Contributor Covenant](https://www.contributor-covenant.org/) for more details.

 Thank you for helping make this project better!